Climate Change Act 2008: Pre-legislative scrutiny

-Lords Debates
+Lords debates

 The Bill was introduced to the House of Lords by the Government on 14 November 2007.
 The first debate on the floor of the House (Second Reading) was held on 27 November 2007 and lasted six hours.
 This was followed by eight sittings in the Committee Stage, four further sittings at Report Stage and one more for Third Reading.
 All of these sittings (including Committee stage) took place on the floor of the House and ten votes for various amendments.

 One of the votes rejected a proposal by a majority of 148 to 51 to change the target for 2050 from 60% to 80% below baseline 1990 emissions on the basis that they should wait for new scientific advice from the Committee on Climate Change before changing the target from 60%.

 An amendment, to remove the Secretary of State for Energy and Climate Change's absolute duty to ensure that the 2050 target was met, and replace it with a duty to propose policies to meet the target, was narrowly defeated by 132 votes to 130 in the Third Reading in the House of Lords on 31 March 2008.
 The bill passed to the House of Commons.

-Commons Debates
+Commons debates

 On 9 June 2008, following the Second Reading of the Bill, only five members of the House of Commons voted against.
 The five were Christopher Chope, Philip Davies, Peter Lilley, Andrew Tyrie, and Ann Widdecombe.

 During the debate on the Third Reading on 28 October, the government rejected an opposition amendment to allow the Secretary of State to set the maximum level of carbon dioxide that may be emitted per unit of output by any generating station.
 After the Committee on Climate Change's advice on the level of the 2050 target was brought forward, the 2050 target was revised from 60% of 1990 carbon dioxide emissions to 80% of the six major greenhouse gas emissions at the instigation of the government.
 It was also agreed that the British share of aviation and shipping emissions would form part of the target, when a method of measuring these could be agreed.

 The bill passed into law on 26 November 2008.

+Amendments

+In 2019, by the Climate Change Act 2008 (2050 Target Amendment) Order, Section 1 of the Act was amended, replacing the target to reduce greenhouse gases by 80 per cent by 2050 with a target of 100 per cent.